abhisarmittal/NJRSF/README.md

 app-workingEnglish.py is in english with awhere integration.
 It is working.

-app-awhere2.py is attempting to do all languages.
-It is working as of 21:21 on March 6.
+app-awhere2.py is all languages with awhere integration.
+It is working.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.